Ahrefs Review — All the Key Pros and Cons

 It’s important to be aware that if you want to use Ahrefs’ site audit or rank tracking features, you can only do so on domains that have been added as ‘projects.’

-However, the good news is that if you can ‘verify’ a domain with Ahrefs, it doesn’t count towards your project limit at all!
+These limits are pretty generous by comparison to competing tools, and there’s more good news: if you can ‘verify’ a domain with Ahrefs, it doesn’t count towards your project limit at all!

 Verification simply means proving that you have editorial rights to or ownership of a website; you can do this by: